AsteriskAmpersand/Ice-Stable/README.md

   - Sharpness cost negation chance for shelling attacks increased to 50%/70% (up from 10%/20%).
   - > The above changes result in RS/TRS changing from 55%/60% to 50%/70% average cost reduction on Shelling, Charged Shelling, and Full Bursts, and its value is now more consistent with other melee weapons.

-#### 【 General Changes 】 ####
-Most of the following changes were made to ensure normal attacks would keep up with shelling attacks, so that hunters can continue benefiting from using a mix of normal and shelling attacks.
-- Lateral Thrust:
-  - MV increased to 32 (up from 24).
-- Guard Thrust:
-  - MV increased to 24 (up from 18).
-- Overhead Smash:
-  - MV increased to 52 (up from 48).
-- Wide Sweep:
-  - MV increased to 80 (up from 68).
-- Aerial Burst:
-  - First Hit MV increased to 80 (up from 68).
-- Step Dodge / Hop:
-  - Can now combo into Shelling attack or Quick Reload using their respective usual keybinds.
-  - Forward distance increased to 3.0m (up from 2.3m).
-  - Left & Right distance changed to 2.8m & 2.8m (was 2.6m & 2.8m).

 ### ──────────【 Switch Axe 】────────── ###